 Summer is almost half over and this year the Sussman Lab got to spend part of it with two enthusiastic young researchers… Continue reading

 The Sussman laboratory is proud to celebrate the recent accomplishments of Renee Symonds and Kelin Brace.
-Renee was recently awarded the Predoctoral Individual National Research Service Award (F31) with funding from the National Institute of Deafness and Other Communication Disorders … Continue reading
+Renee was recently awarded the Predoctoral Individual National Research Service Award (F31) with funding from the … Continue reading

 September 30, 2015.
 The annual Bronx Science Consortium Poster Session was held at the Bronx Zoo and research from the Sussman Lab was presented at the session by Renee Symonds.
 The poster session is a wonderful opportunity for scientists in and … Continue reading

 December 17, 2014 – We are happy to celebrate the graduation of one of our lab members, Jonathan Sussman-Fort, now Dr. Sussman-Fort, following the successful defense of his PhD Thesis: “The effect of stimulus context and attention on auditory scene analysis” … Continue reading